appsembler/LingoX/README.rst

 This package helps to enforce ``settings.LANGUAGE_CODE`` (or ``site_configuration`` provided value) as the site's default language for the edX Platform.
-This package do allow learners to change the language.
-This package also maintains backward compatibility with API endpoints and pass the ``Accept-Language`` header as-is.
+This package does allow learners to change the language.
+This package also maintains backward compatibility with API endpoints and passes the ``Accept-Language`` header as-is.